Marital Sorting on Pre-Marital Preferences for Household Behavior: Data

 \paragraph{Verified Variables} IBJ data include highly verified demographic and behavioral variables.
 Key covariates---age, education, income, health information, and marital history---are cross-checked with government documents, tax records, and certified medical exams.
 User behavior is tracked at high frequency with timestamps, covering searches, proposals, messages, and mutual agreement.
 This data integrity contrasts with typical self-reported online-dating \citep{hitsch2010matching} and survey datasets \citep{dupuy2014personality, chiappori2024analyzing} and supports rigorous analysis of matching outcomes and behavioral determinants.
 For the main empirical exercise, we restrict to the balanced sample with non-missing values for all variables used in the affinity matrix.

 The data also contain occupation categories.
 Because employer information is observed during income verification, recorded occupations are highly reliable.
 Following \citet{goldin2014grand}, we build an occupational-flexibility index by mapping occupations to characteristics that capture how strongly jobs reward long, inflexible hours.
 Characteristics come from Japan's Occupational Information Network (O-NET), developed by the Ministry of Health, Labour and Welfare and modeled on U.S. O*NET.
-We use five occupation-level characteristics from \citet{goldin2014grand}: time pressure, contact with others, interpersonal relationships, structured work, and freedom to make decisions.
-Each is standardized to mean zero and unit variance at the occupation level and averaged within each IBJ occupation category across corresponding O-NET occupations.
-The final flexibility index averages the five standardized components, with signs normalized so higher values indicate greater flexibility.
+We use five occupation-level characteristics from O-NET corresponding the U.S. O*NET characteristics used by \citet{goldin2014grand}: time pressure, contact with others, interpersonal relationships, structured work, and freedom to make decisions.
+Each is standardized to mean zero and unit variance at the O-NET occupation level and averaged within each IBJ occupation category.
+The final flexibility index averages the five standardized components, with all five component signs flipped so that higher values indicate greater flexibility.
 Although occupational flexibility is not a standard marriage-market attribute, it captures time-use constraints and career dynamics central to intra-household allocation, so it is plausibly relevant for partner selection.